ScanMountGoat/xc3_model_py/README.md

         for models in group.models:
             for material in models.materials:
                 print(material.name)
-                # The shader contains assignment information when specifying a JSON database.
+                # The shader contains assignment information when specifying a database.

             for model in models.models:
                 buffers = group.buffers[model.model_buffers_index]